AutomisationChris/hacktoberfest2020/README.md

+# Hacktoberfest 2020
+Open source is changing the world - one pull request at a time.
+Join our global community for the yearly celebration of open source software!
 ## What is Hacktoberfest?
 A month-long celebration from October 1st - 31st sponsored by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and GitHub to get people involved in Open Source.
 Create your very first pull request to any public repository on GitHub and contribute to the open source developer community.
 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)